ToolShedTested

 How does the 7/8″ stroke compare?

-Most competitors offer 1-1/8″ to 1-1/4″ stroke.
-The shorter stroke means slightly slower cuts in thick material.
+Most pro competitors offer 1-1/8″ to 1-1/4″ stroke.
+The CMCS300B's 1-inch stroke means slightly slower cuts in thick material.

 What's the best blade for cutting copper pipe?

 Use a bi-metal blade with 18-24 TPI for copper pipe -- fine teeth prevent blade jumping and produce cleaner cuts.
 Set the variable trigger to about half speed to start the cut, then increase speed once the blade is tracking in the cut line.
-The CMCRS620B handles copper and small-diameter galvanized pipe well with the right blade.
+The CMCS300B handles copper and small-diameter galvanized pipe well with the right blade.

 Can I use this saw for cutting metal studs during a remodel?